nosajio/rmail/Readme.md

 ```
 4. After exporting env variables, build and run with `go run *.go`

-_Note: omitting the slack webhook url will disable slack functionality_
+_Note: omit the slack webhook url to disable slack functionality_

 ## Anatomy of the message request
 ```http